 Starter Kits and Devices Help Guides

 Want to find the right Starter Kit for you?
-Have you already looked at our range of electronic cigarette starter kits or our New User section which was created specifically to help people who are new to vaping or thinking of making the switch?
+Have you already looked at our range of electronic cigarette starter kits or our vape kits and devices section which were created specifically to help people who are new to vaping or thinking of making the switch?
 We have also collected together a series of case studies from people who have already made the switch.

 Starter kits come in several different varieties; small e-cigarettes which are about the same size as normal cigarettes and bigger battery models that can go for much longer without needing to be recharged or refilled as often.
 Below we discuss the pros and cons for each in more detail and then take you through some questions which will help you find the right kit for you.